generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 [![generik0 VSTS Build Status](https://generik0.visualstudio.com/_apis/public/build/definitions/97e62cdf-8c46-48a2-bf7a-d40bf05a53eb/1/badge)](https://www.visualstudio.com/)
 [![NuGet](https://img.shields.io/nuget/v/Smooth.IoC.Dapper.Repository.UnitOfWork.svg)](http://www.nuget.org/packages/Smooth.IoC.Dapper.Repository.UnitOfWork)

-**Please note breaking change in version 0.4.x.
-Now UnitOfWork and session are in there own package.
-With Zero dependencies.
-So you don't have to polute your solution with dapper and fastdapper everywhere.**

-This package it created to fix the contradictory concepts behind the Repository and UnitOfWork patterns together with using inversition of control
+This package it created to "FIX" the contradictory concepts behind the Repository and UnitOfWork patterns together with using inversition of control
  / dependancy injection.
  Also i wanted to make the creation of sessions (IDbConnection) and UnitOFWork's (a Transaction) by the injected factory automatically connection / begin transaction on creation, and disconnect/commit on disposal.
 Hence making database work become nice and smooth like....